SPQRTeam/BHumanCodeWithSPQRBallPerceptor/README.md

 ### Installation

 The SPQR Ball Perceptor has been tested on Ubuntu 16.04 LTS.
-The following is the installation procedure.
+The installation procedure is as follows.
-* The following dependencies are required:
+1. Install dependencies:
   * cmake
   * libgtk2.0-dev
   * pkg-config